Matariki: Modern observance

 Since then it has increasingly become common practice for people – Māori and non-Māori – and institutions such as schools, libraries, and city councils to celebrate Matariki in a range of ways.
 These have included concerts, festivals of lights, the illumination of Auckland's Sky Tower, and tree planting.
 In 2017 Wellington City Council announced they would cancel the Sky Show fireworks held on Guy Fawkes Night for 22 years, and move them to a Matariki cultural festival from July 2018.
 The celebrations have taken place over the period of a week or month, anywhere from early June to late August, but increasingly coincide with the winter solstice or the traditional dates of Matariki.

 In 2008 NZ Post began issuing an annual series of stamps to celebrate Matariki.

-In 2024, Charles III, as King of New Zealand, released a message recognising the holiday in both English and Māori.
-Earlier on 30 April, President of French Polynesia Moetai Brotherson in a session with his Council of Ministers agreed to make their local counterpart Matariʻi as an official public holiday on November 20th in place of Internal Autonomy Day on June 29th inspired by the success of the celebrations in Aotearoa following a proposal by its Minister of Culture Eliane Tevahitua; the act would be implemented officially on 2025.